andersen-lab/zika-functional-evolution/README.md

 #### Summary
-To assess the functional evolution of ZIKV, we're generating a library of infectious clones that span the recent ZIKV outbreak in the Americas.
+To assess the functional evolution of ZIKV, we have generated a library of infectious clones that span the recent ZIKV outbreak in the Americas.
 We're introducing mutations into the the Pariaba_01 strain to represent the 10 major American ZIKV clades which are defined by amino acid changes.
 We've also included three clades (also defined by amino acid changes) which pre-date the American outbreak.
 We will use replicative and competitive fitness assays in mosquitoes and various cell lines to map the phenotypes of these clones.

 #### Zika virus Infectious Clones